thindil/wine-freesbie/README.md

 1. Download the script. ;) `fetch https://raw.githubusercontent.com/thindil/wine-freesbie/main/freesbie.sh`
    and put it somewhere in your system.
 This guide assumes that you put the script in your `PATH` directory.
+2. (Optional) Change the location where the Wine versions and their dependencies will be installed.
+To do it, open the script in the preferred text editor and change value for variable `FREESBIE_PATH`.
+By default, the script install everything in directory *freesbie* in the user's home directory.
-2. Find the version of Wine which you want to install on [Releases](https://github.com/thindil/wine-freesbie/releases) page.
+3. Find the version of Wine which you want to install on [Releases](https://github.com/thindil/wine-freesbie/releases) page.
 You can install it by running the maintenance script wit arguments *install [wine version]*.
 For example: `freesbie.sh install wine-patched-7.4.1`.
 It will download both versions of Wine, their